SemEyob/post-install-config/README.md

 # osTicket - Post-Install Configuration

 ![osTicket logo](https://i.imgur.com/Clzj7Xs.png)

 This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.

+## Key Takeaways and Skills Developed

+### **Technical Skills:**
+- **System Administration:** Learned how to configure system roles, departments, and teams to streamline IT operations.
+- **User Management:** Gained experience adding and managing users, a key responsibility in IT helpdesk environments.
+- **Service Level Agreements (SLA):** Developed an understanding of setting up and applying SLA policies for ticket prioritization.
+- **Helpdesk Ticketing Workflow:** Practiced configuring help topics and permissions, ensuring smooth ticket management.

+### **Problem-Solving Skills:**
+- **Issue Prioritization:** Understanding ticket management policies helps with effectively troubleshooting and resolving IT issues.
+- **Team Collaboration:** Learned how to assign agents and create specialized teams for improved service response.

+### **Professional Skills:**
+- **Customer Service Orientation:** Setting user roles and ticket permissions highlights how IT professionals can improve customer interactions.
+- **Documentation and Reporting:** Familiarity with detailed system configuration fosters better system documentation and reporting practices.

+In this project, I configured osTicket by managing user roles, departments, and ticket settings.
+I set up roles to group permissions, defined departments for ticket visibility, and created teams by combining agents from different departments.
+I required user registration before ticket creation, added agents and users, and set up SLAs for different severity levels.
+Additionally, I created help topics to categorize tickets.
+This hands-on experience helped me learn to manage user roles, workflows, and settings in a ticketing system to improve help desk efficiency.

 ## Environments and Technologies Used
 - Microsoft Azure (Virtual Machines/Compute)